rksharmany/leader_readme/README.md

 * **Be Concise:** I value brevity.
 Get to the point quickly.
 If you can say it in three bullets, don't write three paragraphs.
 * **Radical Candor:** I am a straight shooter.
 If I think you’re wrong, I will tell you.
 I expect you to do the same for me.
 Do not back down if you have the data to prove your point—I am skeptical by nature and appreciate a well-researched rebuttal.
 * **Slack vs. Meetings:** If it's a brief async update, leave it in Slack.
 Use meetings for complex problems and/or "unblocking" high-risk decisions.
-* **Response Times:** Close to immediate response over Slack, except after 7:30 PM EST.
+* **Response Times:** Close to immediate response over Slack, except after 7:30 PM EST. Weekends are to recover so we can be at our best during the week.

 ---